open-ephys/stimjim/README.md

 To generate a pulse train, you need to send a serial command, terminated by a newline (\n).
 An example command would be:

-   T0,3,200,-200,50,2000,1000000\n
+   T0,3,200,-200,50,2000,1000000

 The "T" indicates to generate a pulse train.
 If any comma-separated numbers appear following the T, they are the pulse train parameters.
+(Any unspecified parameters will use the most recent specification of those parameters, or the defaults if no pulse trains have yet been run.)
+Pulse train parameters 1-7 are shown graphically below.

 ![Alt text](./pulseTrainParametrization.svg)